ricardomm7/leaflink/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a HRM, I want to generate a team proposal automatically.
+As an HRM, I want to generate a team proposal automatically.

 ### 1.2.
 Customer Specifications and Clarifications